 Obtain two suitable AC power cords: one for each AC power supply that will connect to a separate power source.
-See Figure 14 (page 25) when performing the following steps:
+See the illustration at right [in Figure 17 (page 28)] when performing the following steps:

 - 1. Verify that the enclosure power switches are in the Off position. - 2.
 Identify the power cord connector on the power supply, and locate the target power source. - 3.
 For each power supply, perform the following actions: - a.
 Plug one end of the cord into the power cord connector on the power supply. - b.
 Plug the other end of the power cord into the rack power source. - 4.
 Verify connection of primary power cords from the rack to separate external power sources.